Technigo/project-library/instructions.md

 - Create a search bar where the user can search for specific keywords
 - Recreate the same design as the one provided in the example on Figma

-//TO DO - Requirements

-- Random-button
-- Responsive